hapax/hapax.github.io/assets/chandra.md

 up with a *single* orbit on which we can put as many electrons as we like.
 Doing this three times gives a surprisingly good model of a white dwarf!
-The Pauli exclusion principle stops the white dwarf from shrinking under its own gravity.
+The Pauli exclusion principle stops the white dwarf from collapsing under its own weight.
 But at the Chandrasekhar limit, gravity wins, and the white dwarf implodes to form a black hole.
 The limit is also remarkably close to the best known bounds on neutron star mass, given that we ignored strong repulsion